antmarakis/antmarakis_old.github.io/_pages/about.md

   - /about.html
 ---

-I am Antonis Maronikolakis, a PhD student in LMU, researching in the intersection of NLP and Deep Learing.
+I am Antonis Maronikolakis, a PhD student in LMU, researching in the intersection of NLP and Deep Learning.

 Previously I was a student at the University of Sheffield, from where I graduated with a First Honours Master's degree in Speech and Language Processing.
 I was part of the VoiceBase research lab for Speech Processing in the University of Sheffield, working on Deep Learning and Language Modelling methods to enhance Speech Processing models.